Cellie0320/personal_expense_tracker/README.md

    - Use the index page to access your account or register a new ZARWISE account.

    ## 6. Conclusion and Support
-   You have successfully set up and run the Personal Expense Tracker project using UniServer.
+   You have successfully set up and run the ZARWISE project using UniServer.
    If you have any questions or need further assistance, you can contact the maintainer at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com).

 ## License